W.E. Deming

 · Eliminate slogans and goals.
 It is better to explain what improvements need to be made and let employees set their own goals, so that they will be committed to them.

-· Eliminate standards and numerical quotas.
-Quotas do not take into account quality, and employees will ignore quality to meet the quota.
+Eliminate standards and numerical quotas.
+Quotas do not take into account quality, and employees will ignore quality to meet the quota.·

-· Institute education.
+Get rid of barriers that do not allow the worker to do their job.
+Employers should listen to problems and suggestions, and remove equipment that blocks good workmanship.· Institute education.
 Management and workers should both be educated in teamwork and statistical quality control techniques so that everyone is more likely to strive for quality and seek ways to improve it.

 · Construct a management team that will carry out these points.